‘Revolutionizing a culture’: How critical race theory grew from law school thesis to K-12 trend

 In Buffalo, New York, middle school students this year, as part of the school system’s new Emancipation Curriculum, were assigned to read an essay that “the United States was founded as a racist society.”

-For their homework, they read an essay stating that “all White people play a part in perpetuating systemic racism.”
+For their homework, they read an essay stating that “all white people play a part in perpetuating systemic racism.”

 In Seattle’s public school system, 11th graders, as part of a new Black Education Program that was inspired by the Black Lives Matter movement, also will be taught a critical race theory curriculum.